DelNov/T-Flows/readme.md

 - ready to adhere to coding standards laid down by T-Flows core development
 - willing to share your developments with the rest of the scientific community through GitHub platform

-This set of desirable user background knowledge should not all be met, but the more you know, the better you will be of.
+This set of desirable user background knowledge is a bit on the exhaustive side and all the items should not met.
 In full openess, not all members of T-Flows core development team are experts in all of these fields, but through organized team work we are covering them all.
-Even if you don't posess all of the desirable background knowledge, we hope that you will broaden your knowledge through the use of T-Flows.
+Last, but maybe the most import, we hope that the usage of T-Flows will broaden your knowledge in as many of these fields as possible.

 # Obtaining the code <a name="obtaining"></a>